apalbright/thelittledataset/content/post/ct-pretrial-descriptives.md

 These graphs and stats use open data to give some descriptive information on the pretrial inmate population in Connecticut.
 Some big take-aways are (in order of illustration):

-- probation violations are the largest driver of pretrial jail admissions in Connecticut
+- violations of probation/conditional discharge are the largest driver of pretrial jail admissions in Connecticut
 - black and Hispanic people (mainly, black and Hispanic men) are over-represented in the Connecticut pretrial inmate population^[This is unsurprising as it mimics the general facts about over-representation in the US criminal justice system.]
 - there are shockingly large ranges of bond amounts and pretrial jail stay durations (so much so I have to use `log10` transformations for visuals)
 - black and Hispanic pretrial inmates face higher bond amounts and stay in jail pretrial longer than white pretrial inmates